1. Immigration Attorney Consultation | Case Background and Eligibility Assessment

 Consular Interview Preparation and Visa Issuance Process

-The final procedural stage involved preparation for the U.S. consular interview, during which the parent’s admissibility would be assessed.
+The final procedural stage involved preparation for the U.S. Consular interview, during which the parent’s admissibility would be assessed.

 Through the immigration attorney consultation, F received structured guidance on interview expectations, document presentation, and common areas of questioning, without coaching or improper influence.